Computational complexity of Berry phase estimation in topological phases of matter: Introduction

 The first main result shows that the BPE with known guiding state (Definition~\ref{def:BPE_guided}) is \BQP-complete (Theorem~\ref{thm:BQPcomp}).
-Here, \BQP~is the class of decision problems that can be solved efficiently by quantum computers.
-By assuming a standard assumption that $\mathsf{BPP}\neq\BQP$, our result shows {\it a superpolynomial quantum advantage} for this BPE problem.
-This result strongly supports the application of quantum computing for studying topological phases of matter with theoretical quantum advantage for universal quantum computers.
+Here, \BQP~is the class of decision problems that can be solved efficiently by quantum computers. {The containment in BQP is shown through a new quantum algorithm for Berry phase estimation that we introduce in this paper.
+The BQP-hardness is shown through \RED{an adaptation of the standard Feynman--Kitaev circuit-to-Hamiltonian construction}. } By assuming a standard assumption that $\mathsf{BPP}\neq\BQP$, our result shows {\it a superpolynomial quantum advantage} for this BPE problem.
+This result strongly supports the application of quantum computing for studying topological phases of matter with theoretical quantum advantage for universal quantum computers. {One might suspect that \RED{having a succinct classical description of a guiding state} could make the problem classically tractable.
+However, this is not the case since our result implies that if one could estimate the Berry phase using a guiding state, then any BQP problem could be solved.} {A related open question is stated in Section~\ref{sec:discussion} concerning whether one can show an efficient classical algorithm for the Berry phase estimation in constant precision rather than the inverse-polynomial precision. }